tailwindlabs/tailwindcss-setup-examples/examples/angular-cli/README.md

 +            ],
 ```

-That way you can can have a dedicated app to work on your UI components or design system as you run run:
+That way you can have a dedicated app to work on your UI components or design system as you run:

 ```sh
 ng serve --project ui